 What is the Reliability Monitor?

 Think of the Reliability Monitor as your computer’s health diary.
-It presents a timeline of system events, including software installations, updates, and, importantly, system failures like the Blue Screen of Death Windows 10.
+It presents a timeline of system events, including software installations, updates, and, importantly, system failures like the Blue Screen of Death in Windows 10.

 Accessing the Reliability Monitor